What is Malware?

 - People who complain of getting odd and meaningless emails

-In this article, we have seen what are different types of Malwares, how to detect them along with how can you identify that your system is malware affected or not.
-I hope this article will help you in understanding the malware and Its types.
+In this article, we have seen what different types of Malwares are, how to detect them, along with how can you identify that your system is malware affected or not.
+I hope this article will help you in understanding malware and Its types.

 This is a guide to Types of Malware.
 Here we discuss the basic concept and most important types of Malware along with symptoms.
 You can also go through our other suggested articles to learn more –